mrbusche/backseatfan.com/_posts/2009-10-07-lebron-james-trades-braylon-edwards-to-jets.md

   </p>

   <p>
-    &#8220;You don't mess with my friends.&#8221; LeBron was quoted as saying.
+    "You don't mess with my friends."
+LeBron was quoted as saying.
   </p>

   <p>